Muscular Christianity: United States

-Theodore Roosevelt was one of the most prominent adherents of Muscular Christianity in the United States.
-Roosevelt believed that "there is little place in active life for the timid good man", a sentiment echoed by many at the time.
+President Theodore Roosevelt was raised in a household that practised Muscular Christianity and became a prominent promoter and adherent of the movement.
+Roosevelt believed "there is little place in active life for the timid good man", a sentiment echoed by many at the time.
 Followers of Muscular Christianity ultimately found that the only solution to this was to connect faith to the physicality of the body.
 Roosevelt believed that a strong presence of masculinity along with Christian beliefs were extremely important for American society.
-Even though he stood for Christian values he was very pro-war.
-Roosevelt wrote, “In strict confidence ...I should welcome almost any war, for I think this country needs one.”.
-Roosevelt believed in “big stick diplomacy” referring to the West African proverb speak softly and carry a big stick.
-He argued that the United States needs to negotiate respectfully with other countries but have a strong military presence to back up the negotiations.
-According to Dave Zirin Roosevelt believed that sports were an easy way for men to release their aggressive nature in a safe environment.
-Zirin wrote, "In the tragic absence of a permanent state of imperial war, Roosevelt became the great promoter of having the federal government fund sports programs as a cornerstone of the new American century".
-He argued that sports would help train a strong work force and a strong military presence that the United States needed while providing a masculine example of Christianity.
+Despite presenting himself as Christian, Roosevelt also promoted physical activity as he was pro-war, and believed that an active population was more likely to be victorious in armed conflict.

-An example sometimes given for US Muscular Christianity was the Men and Religion Forward Movement, organized by Fred Smith, a YMCA leader, in 1910.
+Fred Smith, a YMCA leader, organized the Men and Religion Forward Movement in 1910.
 The movement held a mix of muscular, revivalistic and social Gospel sensibilities, with work directed to evangelism, Bible study, boys' work, mission, and social service.
 The organization hosted large revivals and campaigns throughout the US.
 Some 1.5 million men attended 7,000 events.

 Muscular Christianity's popularity declined notably after World War I, when the horrors of the war caused disillusionment with Christianity in general.
 It appeared to be "mindless strenuosity tied not to social reform but to what cereal king J. H. Kellogg called the new religion 'of being good to yourself, that is, "such newly accessible leisure-time pursuits as automobiling and listening to the radio."

 Muscular Christianity has made a significant impact on evangelicalism in the United States, and through the latter half of the 20th century was promoted by organizations such as the Fellowship of Christian Athletes, Athletes in Action, Promise Keepers, Power Team, and other Christian mixed martial arts (MMA) organizations.
 It has been suggested by scholars, such as Kristin Kobes Du Mez in her 2020 book Jesus and John Wayne, that Trumpism has elements of Muscular Christianity, with its emphasis on performative masculinity and religiosity.